raisazf/Mod12_A1_v2/README.md

 "# Mod12_A1_v2"

 For this project I utilized hand tracking using 4 hand poses (forward, backwards, turns, and teleportation), rather than controllers.
+It made experience more intuitive.
-Hand tracking was a bit glitchy, which can be seen in the video.
-It was taking too much time to make it smoother and I already was running way behind.
+However, due to lack of good lighting in my office, hand tracking was somewhat glitchy when I was turning away from the light